klassen-software-solutions/ksscontract/README.md

 * Projects are created based on conversations on the wiki.
 * Feel free to initiate or join conversations on the wiki.
 * Follow our [C++ Coding Standards](https://www.kss.cc/standards/c-.html).

+## What has changed in V2?

+Version 2 has changed the c++ from 14 to 17.
+If you still need to support 14 you can use the branch `release/v1`.